The Sophisticated Life

 Participants in the vaccine group received 2 doses of the vaccine in their deltoid muscle spaced 21 days apart.
 The participants were monitored for symptoms of COVID-19 disease for 2 months as well as local and systemic reactions to the vaccine.

-Back to the study..
+Back to the Pfizer study above..

 As you can see by the graph below, after just 12 days from the time the 1st dose was given, there was protection from symptoms/COVID-19 disease.
 Between the first and second dose, 82 cases in the placebo group compared to only 39 cases in the vaccine group showed symptoms of COVID-19 disease.
 The vaccine efficacy at this stage was 52%.